Columbia Icefield (Athabasca Glacier) Experience • Our Tips For Visiting

 Is the Columbia Icefield Open in the Winter?

 While you can certainly drive the Icefields Parkway and see Mount Athabasca in the winter, no experiences are offered in the winter.
-All operations at the Discovery Center close in mid-October for the season.
+All operations at the Discovery Center close on October 15th, for the season.

 Additionally, accessible vans are available to transport guests to the Ice Explorer and Columbia Icefield Skywalk, where the entire 800-meter circumference is designed to be fully accessible for wheelchairs, strollers, and walkers.
 To ensure a seamless experience, guests with accessibility needs should call 1.866.506.0515 at least 72 hours before arrival to arrange accommodations and check-in at least 30 minutes before the tour start time.